 Configuring workload resource profiles#

-Each project editor session and deployment consumes compute resources within the Anaconda Enterprise cluster.
+Each project editor session and deployment consumes compute resources within the Workbench cluster.
 If you need to run applications that require more memory or compute power than Anaconda provides by default, you can create customized resource profiles and configure the number of cores and amount of memory/RAM available for them.
 You can then allow users to access your customized resource profiles either globally or based on their role, assigned group, or as individual users.
+For more information about groups and roles in Workbench, see Roles.

 For example, if your installation includes nodes with GPUs, you can add a GPU resource profile so users can access the GPUs to accelerate computation within their projects, which is essential for AI/ML model training.